Last Updated on

 How to Grind Beans for a French Press

 As with any coffee brewing method, grinding is very important for French press brewing.
-It is very important to grind the coffee beans right before brewing, but you must already heard this before.
+It is very important to grind the coffee beans right before brewing, but you must have already heard this before.
 Spending an extra couple of minutes in the morning by grinding the coffee yourself is a very small price to pay for greatness in a cup.
 On top of that, grinders are not very expensive, you can get a really good domestic grinder for under $100.
 It is common sense that for fresh drinkable coffee you need fresh ground coffee.
 Beans start losing their flavor and aroma instantly when grounded, the best way to maintain that aroma and flavor is by grinding the beans just before brewing.

 Contrary to the opinion of many coffee experts, you can play a little with the grind size for French pot.
 Yes, grinding coarse will get you the clearest cup, but that is not the best tasting one.
-The common advice you find on Internet is to grind coarsely.
+The common advice you find on the Internet is to grind coarsely.
 And that is fine, it’s the safe route.
 The safe route will not reward you with amazing coffee, however.
 My advice is to try with finer grinds.
 The trick, when you use a fine grind is to use a great quality grinder that will give you uniform coffee.
-In coffee brewing the dust and boulders grind is one of the common thing to ruin your coffee.
+In coffee brewing the dust and boulders grind is one of the common things to ruin your coffee.
 With French press is even worse, this is where the silt is coming from.
 Another trick with finer grind is to not press the plunger until the end of the steeping period.
 The grinds will absorb water and expand in size, hence will not pass through the screen.

 How to Use a French Press – Italian Recipe